-Goal 7: Compliance and enforce Goal 7: Compliance and enforcement Objectives Targets Alternatives Budget Reduce the level of dumping and littering Reduction in illegal dumping and littering.
+Goal 7: Compliance and enforcement

+Objectives Targets Alternatives Budget

+Reduce the level of dumping and littering Reduction in illegal dumping and littering.
 Increase in numbers of prosecution for littering and dumping Cleaning of illegal dump as and when it occurs.
 Internal